 Critical discourse analysis

-Critical discourse analysis examines how discourse is related to social practices (including health related practices) and it is thought to be a useful methodological approach to understand how identities are formed and change over time in response to changing circumstances [19].
-It has been used successfully in the mental health field to develop our understanding of the complicated process of recovery from mental illness [20].
-It has been argued that the self is comprised of a set of discursive practices which vary in terms of their stability and homogeneity within and between people and are used to either confirm or deny the life histories and experiences of the people that use them [21].
+Critical discourse analysis examines how discourse is related to social practices (including health related practices) and is considered a useful methodological approach for understanding how identities are formed and change over time in response to changing circumstances [19].
+In the mental health field it has been deployed in furthering understanding of the complex process of recovery from mental illness [20].
+CDA considers the self as comprised of a set of discursive practices which vary in terms of stability and homogeneity within and between people and has been used to either confirm or deny the life histories and experiences of the people that use them [21].

-Chouilaraki and Fairclough (1999) contend that discourses contain three constituent components; genre, discourse and style which will form the focus of the current analysis [21]:
+Chouilaraki and Fairclough (1999) contend that discourses contain three components; genre, discourse and style which forms the bases of the current analysis [21]:

 Genres - the types of discourses that people can use (political speech, everyday conversation etc.).